Psychotherapy and Coaching. How does it work?

 The therapuetic and Coaching relationship is unique in that the focus is on you.
 It helps you to gain insight into your internal world, helping you to self reflect and acquire a better understanding of yourself and your perception of the world around you.

-My offering is Transformational Life Coaching under-pinned by my experience as a Psychodynamic Psychotherapist, so sessions combine elements from both Therapy and Coaching.
+My offering is Therapeutic Coaching under-pinned by my experience as a Psychodynamic Psychotherapist, so sessions combine elements from both Therapy and Life Coaching.

-Clients come to me seeking change and that is what we work on together.
-Every individual's life situation has its own complexity, so my therapeutic experience supports our work.
+Clients come to a Therapist and Life Coach seeking change and that is what we work on together.
+Every individual's life situation has its own complexity, so my Life Coaching & therapeutic experience supports our work.